 2. The ESP is no training in writers‘ room techniques.
 This knowledge, too, is a prerequisite for all applicants.

 3. The ESP is no training for non-writing professionals.
-While future editions might include applicants with different backgrounds, the first edition is writer-centred.
+While future editions might include applicants with different backgrounds, the current edition is writer-centred.

 4. The ESP is no project incubator.
 The focus of this training is on skills and insights.
 There will be no series projects developed in the course.
 However, since this is a part-time course, all aspects learned may be immediately applied to the projects the participants are currently working on.